Glyndyfrdwy: History

 In 1866 the parish of Glyndyfrdwy was created from the former Corwen townships of Carrog, Mwstwr and Tir Llanerch, along with portions of Bonwm and Rhagat.
-The parish was in the traditional county of Merionethshire until 1974 when it became part of Clwyd following the Local Government Act 1972.
+The parish was in the traditional county of Merionethshire until 1974 when it became part of Clwyd under the Local Government Act 1972.
 In 1996 further changes placed it in the county of Denbighshire.